PyWavelets/pywt/doc/source/dev/conduct/report_handling_manual.rst

 When a member of the Code of Conduct committee becomes aware of a clear and severe breach, they will do the following:

-* Immediately disconnect the originator from all SciPy communication channels.
+* Immediately disconnect the originator from all PyWavelets communication channels.
 * Reply to the reporter that their report has been received and that the originator has been disconnected.
 * In every case, the moderator should make a reasonable effort to contact the originator, and tell them specifically how their language or actions qualify as a "clear and severe breach".
-The moderator should also say that, if the originator believes this is unfair or they want to be reconnected to SciPy, they have the right to ask for a review, as below, by the Code of Conduct Committee.
+The moderator should also say that, if the originator believes this is unfair or they want to be reconnected to PyWavelets, they have the right to ask for a review, as below, by the Code of Conduct Committee.
   The moderator should copy this explanation to the Code of Conduct Committee.
 * The Code of Conduct Committee will formally review and sign off on all cases where this mechanism has been applied to make sure it is not being used to